systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 Taking the time to create these internal interfaces early on made the
     application code simple and consistent right from the start.

-To keep it simple, I began setting up the the SvelteKit project in the standard
+To keep the setup simple, I began initializing the SvelteKit project in the
-    JavaScript run-time environment, [Node.js].
+    standard JavaScript run-time environment, [Node.js].
 Because some of the content will be dynamic, the compiled
     [server-side application] will need to be run in a Node.js environment as well.